system76/docs/content/new-web-infrastructure.md

 Hello!

-You have landed on a place holder page as our web site has had some changes as of Novemember 1st, 2024.
+You have landed on a placeholder page because our website has had some changes as of Novemember 1st, 2024.
 Links in support emails that land here are no longer supported by the new site.

-We do want to help you if you do have questions, concerns or on going issues!
+We do want to help you if you do have questions, concerns, or ongoing issues!
 If you are logged into your System76.com account, the following link will allow you to create a support ticket now:

 [Open New Support Ticket](https://system76.com/my-account/support-tickets/new)

-## Suggested self help fisrt steps
+## Suggested self-help steps

 ### 1. Do you have a current backup of your files?